leoEspin/training-k8s-intro/README.md

 kubectl logs <POD_NAME> -f
 ```

-### SSH into containers
+### Shell into containers
-SSH into one of your joker app containers:
+Shell into one of your joker app containers:
 ```sh
 kubectl get pods
 kubectl exec -it <POD_NAME> -- bash